yarsiemanym/home-server/README.md

 2. Insert the microSD card into the Raspberry Pi and power it on.

-3. If your router supports it, give your Raspberry Pi a static IP address.
+3. Assign your Raspberry Pi a static IP address.

 4. Create a `terrform.tfvars` file in `./terraform/stage0`.